jewel/clearskies/protocol/control.md

 }
 ```

-Listing all shares is done with "list".
+Listing all shares is done with "list_shares".
 The response looks like:
 ```json
 {
   "shares": {